PangaiaProject/copa24/content/pages/program.md

 # Speakers and Topics:

+### Dan Gusfield
-*  _Dan Gusfield_.
-TBD
+1. TBD

+### Evan Eichler
-*  _Evan Eichler_.
-Long-read sequencing and pangenome perspective of structural variation and disease association.
+1. Long-read sequencing and pangenome perspective of structural variation and disease association.

+### Iman Hajirasouliha
-*  _Iman Hajirasouliha_.
-(1) Introduction to Structural Variants and short-read
+1. Introduction to Structural Variants and short-SV methods
-    SV methods, (2) Deep Learning methods for variant calling and tumor detection, (3) Methods for Metagenome analysis using multiple sequencing platforms.
+2. Deep Learning methods for variant calling and tumor detection
+3. Methods for Metagenome analysis using multiple sequencing platforms

+### Layla Oesper
-*  _Layla Oesper_.
-Reconstructing and comparing tumor  phylogenies
+1. Reconstructing and comparing tumor  phylogenies

+### Manuela Sironi
-*  _Manuela Sironi_.
-Molecular evolution and host adaptation of human-infecting herpesviruses.
-Transposon domestication in mammals
+1. Molecular evolution and host adaptation of human-infecting herpesviruses.
+2. Transposon domestication in mammals